-The Garden’s Plant Evaluation Program, managed by Richard Hawke, is one of the largest and most diverse in the nation.
+The Plant Evaluation Program, managed by Richard Hawke, is one of the largest and most diverse in the nation.
 It is also one of the few programs in the United States that formally evaluates perennials.
 The Plant Evaluation Program received the Award for Program Excellence from the American Public Garden Association in 2008.

-"So many plants have a premium price, and if they don't perform as expected, people get disenchanted," said Richard Hawke, plant evaluation manager.
+"So many plants have a premium price, and if they don't perform as expected, people get disenchanted," said Hawke, the plant evaluation manager.
 "You'll find what's hot and new in catalogs and magazines, but I'm all about the tried-and-true.
 We're here to tell the average gardener and the green industry how plants performed in our evaluations."

-The goal of the program is to determine, through scientific evaluation, which plants are superior for gardens in the upper Midwest.
+The goal of the program is to determine, through scientific evaluation, which plants are superior for gardens in the Upper Midwest.
 Plants are rated on ornamental qualities, cultural adaptability, winter hardiness, and disease and pest resistance.
 It is the intent of the program to study and recommend plants that are readily available in area nurseries.
 Study results are published and reported to both the professional industry and the gardening public.